earthlab/earthlab.github.io/_posts/courses/earth-analytics/02-time-series-data/time-series-dates-r/2017-01-25-R05-grad-summarize-and-filter-precip-data-R.md

 {% include toc title="In This Lesson" icon="file-text" %}

-# I should teach them how to aggregate AFTEr the subset lesson using the SAME data.
-Then this lesson can just be an example of what the data should look like but they'll have to plot it...  so add R03 -- summarize time series by month using pipes

-Bonus / graduate activity.
+Bonus / Graduate activity.
 In this lesson, you will PLOT precipitation data in `R`.
 However, these data were collected over several decades and sometimes there are multiple data points per day.
 The data are also not cleaned.
 You will find heading names that may not be meaningful, and other issues with the data.